 Pope Francis said eternal damnation is not a torture chamber but distance from God.

 If something like eternal damnation (Article 42) would exist, then that also would be an eternal disconnect (Rule 42) between the Abrahamic god and those who adhere to that god.

-Carroll’s Snark and Adams’ Guide have more in common that just having fits instead of chapters.
-But probably it only was the Reverend Dodgson to whom “42” had a special relevance in the history of the church, that vessel which had been snarked so many times.
+Lewis Carroll’s Snark and Douglas Adams’ Guide (the BBC radio series) have more in common than just having fits instead of chapters.
+But among both authors, it probably was only the Reverend Dodgson to whom “42” had a special relevance in the history of the church, that vessel which had been snarked so many times.